PANDA: Prompt Transfer Meets Knowledge Distillation for Efficient Model Adaptation: Method

 \subsection{Preliminaries}

-\paragraph{Model-tuning and Prompt-tuning.} Suppose that we focus on fine-tuning the PLMs trained with masked language modeling objective~\cite{devlin2019bert}.
-Let $\mathcal{M}$ denote a masked PLM and $\boldsymbol{x}$ be a sequence of input tokens.
+In this subsection, we introduce the background of model-tuning and prompt-tuning.
+Suppose that we focus on fine-tuning the discriminative PLMs trained with masked language modeling objective~\cite{devlin2019bert}.
+Let $\mathcal{M}$ denote a PLM and $\boldsymbol{x}$ be a sequence of input tokens.
 Firstly, $\boldsymbol{x}$ will be converted to a fixed token sequence $\tilde{\boldsymbol{x}}$ = \texttt{[CLS]}$\boldsymbol{x}$\texttt{[SEP]}, where \texttt{[CLS]} is a special token used to capture the global information and \texttt{[SEP]} is used to separate the input sequences.
 Then, $\tilde{\boldsymbol{x}}$ is sequentially mapped to a sequence of hidden vector $\mathbf{h}=\mathcal{M}(\tilde{\boldsymbol{x}}) \in \mathbb{R}^d$ via the $\mathcal{M}$.
 Lastly, the conventional model-tuning trains a classification head $f$ (\textit{e.g.}, an MLP layer) on top of model outputs $\mathbf{h}$.
 In practice, the outputs of \texttt{[CLS]} token (\textit{i.e.}, $h_{cls}$) are usually used to represent the input sequence and fed into $f$ to predict an output class.
 Specifically,